-- [A] person who suffers direct or threatened physical, financial or psychological harm as a result of the commission of a crime, 17 including, without limitation: - (a) A person who is injured or killed as the direct result of a criminal act;
+[A] person who suffers direct or threatened physical, financial or psychological harm as a result of the commission of a crime, including, without limitation:

+(a) A person who is injured or killed as the direct result of a criminal act;

-- (h) A person who is trafficked in violation of subsection 2 of NRS 201.300 [Pandering: definition; penalties; exception]; - (i) A person who is subjected to facilitating sex trafficking in violation of subsection 1 of NRS 201.301 [Facilitating sex trafficking];
+(h) A person who is trafficked in violation of subsection 2 of NRS 201.300 [Pandering: definition; penalties; exception];

+(i) A person who is subjected to facilitating sex trafficking in violation of subsection 1 of NRS 201.301 [Facilitating sex trafficking];

 Despite this broad definition, certain ineligibility factors may still limit a commercially sexually exploited child's ability to seek crime victims' compensation.
-Pursuant to Nev.
+While Nev.
 Rev. Stat.
-Ann. § 217.100(1)-(3) (Application for compensation; limitation on time for submitting application; order for payment; medical reports),
+Ann. § 217.100(1)-(3) (Application for compensation; limitation on time for submitting application; order for payment; medical reports) does provide an extension to filing deadlines in trafficking and sexual abuse cases, deadlines could still pose as a barrier.
+It states,

-1. Except as otherwise provided in subsection 5, any person eligible for compensation under the provisions of NRS 217.010 to 217.270 [Compensation for certain victims of criminal acts], inclusive, may apply to the Director for such compensation not later than 24 months after the injury or death for which compensation is claimed, unless waived by the Director or a person designated by the Director for good cause shown, and the personal injury or death was the result of an incident or offense that was reported to the police within 5 days of its occurrence or, if the incident or offense could not reasonably have been reported within that period, within 5 days of the time when a report could reasonably have been made.
-19
+1. Except as otherwise provided in subsection 5, any person eligible for compensation under the provisions of NRS 217.010 to 217.270 [Compensation for certain victims of criminal acts], inclusive, may apply to the Director for such compensation not later than 24 months after the injury or death for which compensation is claimed or, for a person who is a victim of sex trafficking or facilitating sex trafficking, not later than 60 months after the injury or death for which compensation is claimed by the Director for good cause shown, and the personal injury or death was the result of an incident or offense that was reported to the police within 5 days of its occurrence or, if the incident or offense could not reasonably have been reported within that period, within 5 days of the time when a report could reasonably have been made.

-17 Nev.
+&lt;sup>36 Nev.
 Rev. Stat.
-Ann. § 217.035 ("Crime" defined) defines "crime" as "An act or omission committed within this state which, if committed by an adult, is forbidden by law and punishable upon conviction by death, imprisonment, fine or other penal discipline "
+Ann. § 217.035 ("Crime" defined) defines "crime" as "An act or omission committed within this state which, if committed by an adult, is forbidden by law and punishable upon conviction by death, imprisonment, fine or other penal discipline . . . . "